“Creativity is contagious. Pass it on.”

 So what do you think?
 These activities are all great not only as a way to boost your child's mental health through creativity, they're also a good way to introduce quality time with the children you care for - both individually or as a group.
 If you are doing them together, be gentle - guide but don’t be pushy - this is their work and their creation, so even when it’s just a splash of colour on a page, if your child believes it’s enough, know it’s enough.

-If all this has inspired you, then you’re going to just LOVE what’s coming!
-We’re launching our 4th book and it’s for kids!
+If all this has inspired you, then you’re going to just LOVE our Positive Doodle Diary for kids!

 The Positive Doodle Diary is a mindful gratitude journal for children aged between 5 and 10 years old.
 It’s packed full of creative tools to empower them with confidence and resilience!
-We’re so excited about this book that we think it deserves its very own Instagram account.
-Want to get your hands on one (or two!)?
-Pre-sale starts on August 01 and you can sign up here!
+We’re so excited about this book that we think it deserves its very own Instagram account - why not head over and check out what we're up to!

 We’d love to see what your little (and big ones) are creating!
-Don’t forget to tag us in your pictures!
+Don’t forget to tag us with #WeAreThePositivePlanners in your pictures!

 Much love, Finn + Ali xx